gibbsoft/terraform101/step2/README.md

 This example takes a simple template file `templates/cert.html.templ` and interpolates a few variables and issuing you a personalised certificate in the file `cert.html`.

-Try this:

-    cd step2
-    terraform apply

-:question: Oh, so that failed!?!? wtf?

 ## The 'local_file' resource

 Mostly harmless.